Free standard delivery on £50 spend Extra 15% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 Protein deficiency

-A lack protein in your diet will lead to a range of health concerns.
-These can include skin lesions, thin brittle hair and hormone imbalances.
-On a long-term basis, low protein intake may lead to a condition known as sarcopenia9.
-This is the loss of muscle mass during the ageing process.
-A lack of muscle mass in an older person can be quite debilitating as it can prevent day to day activity that can be taken for granted at a younger age.
+A lack of protein in your diet will lead to a range of health concerns.
+These can include skin lesions, thin brittle hair, and hormone imbalances.
+On a long-term basis, low protein intake may lead to a condition known as sarcopenia.9 This is the loss of muscle mass during the ageing process.
+A lack of muscle mass in an older person can be quite debilitating as it can prevent day-to-day activity that can be taken for granted at a younger age.

 For healthy individuals, if you are eating a well-balanced diet, it is unlikely you will fall below the RDA of 0.8g/kg.